-Weather in Costa Rica is a conundrum.
-Whatever you think you know about it is probably just theory.
-When you live here, and especially when you have lived in several different areas of Costa Rica you will find that predictions in the tropics are mere guesses of what may happen.
-And mostly all the time, they will be wrong.
+The weather in Costa Rica is a surprise.
+When you live here, you will find that predictions in the tropics are mere guesses of what may happen.
+And mostly, all the time, they will be wrong.

-A lot of people that come to Costa Rica think that because they are coming in the sunny season, they are not going to see a drop of rain, or!
-That they will save some money coming in the rainy season, but then, again, they will have to put up with the rain.
+Many people who come to Costa Rica think that because they are coming in the sunny season, they will not see a drop of rain or save some money coming in the rainy season, but then, again, they will have to put up with the rain.

 Both assumptions are wrong.

 The bottom line is: “We are in the tropics”